ArtesOscuras/Dicma.py/README.md

 ...
 ```

-`--dictionary` flag allows you to specify specific dicionary from wich you want to extract the patterns.
-By default, will use internaly stored patterns extracted from a famous dictionary (rockyou.txt)
+Use the `--dictionary` flag to specify a custom dictionary to extract patterns from.
+By default, Dicma uses internal patterns extracted from the famous rockyou.txt dictionary.

 `python3 dicma.py -p words.txt -o dictionary.txt -d rockyou.txt`

+The `-l` flag enables LIGHT mode, which produces a shorter dictionary output (5,000–10,000 lines).

+`python3 dicma.py -p words.txt -o dictionary.txt -l`

+The `-f` flag enables FULL mode, which generates a massive dictionary output (~5,000,000 lines).

+`python3 dicma.py -p words.txt -o dictionary.txt -l`

+The `-nv` flag disables verbose output and only prints the dictionary.
+Errors will still be displayed.

+`python3 dicma.py -p words.txt -vn > dictionary.txt`

+Massive mode: this is triggered automatically when Dicma detects a large input.
+It will display progress information and estimated output size.
+In massive mode, an output file is required.
+If you don’t specify one with the -o flag, Dicma will default to saving it in `./output.txt`.